30 Rainy Day Activities for Families in Philadelphia

 But don't fret, there are so many ways to get out of the house and have an indoor adventure in Philadelphia—from indoor playgrounds to more educational experiences— than we can possibly name in one list.
 It could rain for 40 days and 40 nights and there would still be plenty to explore.

 Due to COVID-19, some indoor spots require advance ticket purchases.
 Many tickets are timed to limit capacity.
 All indoor venues require guests to wear a mask and observe social distancing guidelines.
 If a location appears too crowded, try using the “nearby” search feature on our events calendar to find other exciting options.

 Watch the sharks from a safe distance at Adventure Aquarium.
 Photo by R. Kennedy for Visit Philadelphia

 Things to Do With Kids on Rainy Days in Philadelphia

 - Cross the bridge to Adventure Aquarium and see sharks up close in the amazing shark tunnel, take in the adorable blue penguins, and enjoy "petting" some pretty crazy creatures.

-- See the latest nature exhibits at the Academy of Natural Sciences and learn about dinosaurs, and other live and extinct creatures.
+- See the latest exhibit featuring Permian Monsters at the Academy of Natural Sciences and learn about dinosaurs, and other live and extinct creatures.

-- Get your sea legs at the Independence Seaport Museum and brush up on some maritime history.
+- All aboard!
+Ready your sea legs at the Independence Seaport Museum and brush up on some maritime history.

-- Take a deep dive into our nation's birth with the Museum of the American Revolution, which has an incredible immersive space for young historians.
+- Take a deep dive into our nation's birth at the Museum of the American Revolution, which has an incredible immersive space for young historians.